Math Challenge

 • About

-For School - Steps to Implement
+For School - Steps to Implement Math Challenge Program

 Once your school registration is completed, take a look at the next steps below:

 1. Coordinate with the school staff on the math challenge submission process. (i.e. how and where students can submit solutions).
-If you want students to submit their answers and solutions online, you should set up a dedicated email for parents to send their students' works.
+If you want students to submit their answers and solutions online, you should set up a dedicated email and/or link for parents to send their students' works.

-2. Send 2 documents to mathchallenge@mathinaction.org:
+2. Send 2 documents to [email protected], if you have not uploaded them during registration:

-• Content of your school's page that includes: the contact person & email and how to participate (instruction for students on how to participate.
+• Content of your school's page that includes: the contact person & email and how to participate (instruction for students on how to participate).
 See sample page.

 We will then set up your school page and provide you with a link to this page that you can share with your students, parents, and teachers.